7 Simple Advertising Terms Every Food Blogger Should Understand

 CPM: Cost per 1000 impressions.

+Before we jump into the details of CPC, we should mention that there are two different types of ad networks: CPC-based or CPM-based.
+More on CPC below!
 So how much can our blog earn from those 1,800 impressions?
 If we’re using a CPM based ad network then we need to know what the CPM rate is to figure out how much income our blog will earn.

 Let’s continue to use Fooder Inc. as our imaginary CPM based ad network.
 Last month the CPM for Fooder Inc. averaged out to $2.
 That means our 1,800 impressions will earn us a total of $3.60.

-1.8 thousand impressions x $2 CPM = $3.60 income
+1.8 (thousand impressions) x $2 CPM = $3.60 income

 A few important things to know about CPM advertising: